Hilltop Hoods: 2010–2017: Drinking from the Sun and Walking Under Stars

 Walking Under Stars debuted in the number-one position of the ARIA album charts during the week beginning 11 August 2014, providing the band with their fourth chart-topping album since The Hard Road in April 2006.
 As of 16 August 2014, the Hilltop Hoods have garnered a total of six weeks at the top of the ARIA charts from four number-one albums, three of which are Golden Era Records releases.
 During the promotion for a national Australian tour in late August 2014, the band revealed that a secret release will "manifest itself" in 2015 and will be the culmination of a multi-album creative project that began with Drinking From The Sun.

-"Won't Let You Down" was performed live on the Australian AFL Footy Show television program on 7 August 2014, during an episode that was filmed in Adelaide.
+Hilltop Hoods performed "Won't Let You Down" live on the Australian Football League (AFL) television programme The Footy Show on 7 August 2014, filmed in Adelaide.
 The music video for "Won't Let You Down" was published on the Hilltop Hoods YouTube channel on 19 August 2014.
 Directed by Richard Coburn of the Kojo production company, the video features a narrative in which manufactured pigs heads are used.

 The music video for the "Cosby Sweater" single was released on the Hilltop Hoods YouTube channel while the group was engaged in the third stage of their 2014 world tour in North America.
 Published on 15 September, the video was again directed by Coburn and also features Golden Era artists Briggs, K21 and Trials.
 The single became the group's first top 5 ARIA single on 15 November 2014, during the fourth, Australian stage of the world tour, on the same date as the group's Melbourne performance at the Rod Laver Arena.
 "Cosby Sweater" was also performed at the 28th ARIA Awards ceremony on 26 November 2014, where the band also won the Best Urban Album award.